 * To ensure that the procedures are implemented diligently, especially with regard to the employment of staff, by liaising closely with the Manager when a new employee has been introduced.

 *To monitor safeguarding files on a weekly basis.
-Include weekly conversations with the deputy designated lead, especially when handover takes place, as both work part time.
+Include weekly communications between the designated lead, deputy designated lead, and manager via the comments and further actions box on each safeguarding files monitoring sheet.
 Also, share information as necessary with other practitioners and professionals, reviewing current child protection concerns reported and ensure records are robust and determine if an immediate referral to MARU is required.(as policy and procedures outline).